snowplow-archive/snowplow.github.com/_posts/2016-03-23-snowplow-scala-analytics-sdk-0.1.0-released.md

 Working with the Snowplow Scala Analytics SDK therefore has some major advantages over working with Snowplow enriched events directly:

 1. The SDK reduces your development time by providing analyst- and developer-friendly transformations of the Snowplow enriched event format
-1. The SDK futureproofs your code against new releases of Snowplow and particularly updates to our enriched event format
+1. The SDK futureproofs your code against new releases of Snowplow which update our enriched event format

 Currently the Analytics SDK for Scala ships with one event transformer: the JSON Event Transformer.
 Let's check this out next.